Before you enable Credit Invoices

 When a Credit credit invoice is issued, Recurly will send your customer the New Credit Invoice email.
 If you would like to customize this email template or disable it for your site, go to Configuration > Emails.

 A credit invoice with Refund at the top indicates that the credit is a reversal of previously issued charges.
-A Refund credit invoice is created when a subscription is changed immediately and prorated credits are issued, or refunding an invoice directly or in a subscription termination.
+A Refund credit invoice is created when a subscription is changed immediately and prorated credits are issued, or when an invoice is refunded directly or in a subscription termination.

 When a Refund credit invoice is issued, emails are sent based on the event.
 In a subscription change, the Subscription Change email is sent and will include the credit invoice as a PDF attachment, along with the charge invoice, if PDF attachments are enabled on the site.
 In an invoice refund or subscription termination and refund, the Payment Refunded email will be sent to the customer.